Scallop Scampi Recipe

 Sommer’s Recipe Highlights

-Super Simple – Just a stove top and a pan (I love to use a cast iron skillet) and you can make the most delicious scallops.
+Super Simple – Just a stove top and a pan (I love to use a cast iron skillet) and you can make the most delicious scallops, super quick, that make you feel like a restaurant chef!

-Quick and Easy – Literally takes less than 15 minutes start to finish.
-Its perfect for those hectic weeknights when you have to get dinner out quickly.
+Quick and Easy – My recipe literally takes less than 15 minutes start to finish.
+It’s perfect for those hectic weeknights when you have to get dinner out quickly.
+Like my roasted shrimp salad, you’ll be surprised how quickly this main dish comes together.

-Velvety Texture – Scallops are best when the texture is perfect.
+Velvety Texture – Scallops are best when the texture is perfect… Meaning, just barely cooked through on the inside so the delicate flavor is preserved, but with a caramelized top and bottom.
 This is a fail-proof recipe that gets the texture right every time.
-I would argue even better than many restaurants.
+(I would argue even better than many restaurants.)

-Lots of Pairing Options – Want luxurious?
-How about decedent risotto.
-Really healthy?
-Try these grilled vegetables.
+Lots of Pairing Options – Want luxurious scallops?
+How about serving them with decadent spinach risotto?
+Want a healthy seafood meal?
+Try them with these grilled vegetables.
 Meat and potatoes?
-Our simple mashed potatoes will do the trick.
+Scallops with my simple mashed potatoes will do the trick!

 Key Ingredients and Tips